bradymholt/google-action-tiger/README.md

 # google-action-tiger

-A Google Assistant Action (with an invocation name of "tiger") which controls my Honeywell VISTA-20P alarm panel
+A Google Assistant Action (with an invocation name of "tiger") which controls a Honeywell VISTA-20P alarm panel and opens/closes garage doors

 ## Initial Setup